rackerlabs/technical-blog/_posts/2019-10-22-deploy-the-palo-alto-firewall-on-amazon-web-services.md

 1. Go to [support.paloaltonetworks.com](support.paloaltonetworks.com) and
    create an account.
 2. Log in to your Palo Alto support account.
-3. Click the **Assets** tab,
+3. Click the **Assets** tab.
 4. Click **Register new device**.
 5. Choose **Software Updates** to verify that you have access to the software.

 ### Conclusion

 By using the steps in this post, you can deploy and provision a Palo Alto firewall in AWS.
-Be aware that AWS is not free for Palo Alto, and you get charged per hour when the instance is running.
+Be aware that AWS is not free for Palo Alto, and you are charged per hour when the instance is running.
 The charges are for EC2 and a software license for Palo Alto, which runs around $1.50 an hour.
-There is also a monthly cost associated for the storage.
+There is also a monthly cost associated with the storage.
 Make sure you have the budget before you opt for using Palo Alto.

 After you have finished working on the instance, ensure that you stop it so that